leanprover-community/lean4-metaprogramming-book/md/expressions.md

 #eval z -- Lean.Expr.const `Nat.zero [] (Expr.mkData 3114957063 (bi := Lean.BinderInfo.default))
 ```

 To illustrate the difference, here are two further examples.
+The first
-The firstdefinition is unsafe as it is not valid without `open Nat` in the context.
+definition is unsafe as it is not valid without `open Nat` in the context.
 On
 the other hand, the second resolves correctly.

 ```lean